 What is phenylephrine?

-Does taking phenylephrine in the first trimester increase the chance of birth defects?
+Does taking phenylephrine increase the chance of birth defects?

-Studies involving more than 1,500 women who took phenylephrine in the first trimester did not show an increased chance for birth defects.
-There was one study on 1,249 women who took phenylephrine in the first trimester that reported a slightly higher chance for minor differences of the eyes or ears: small changes that are not birth defects).
-Studies on other medications that work in the same way (make blood vessels smaller) have raised questions about a small chance for birth defects.
-If you have high blood pressure, talk to your healthcare provider about medications that would be best for you.
+Studies involving more than 1,500 people who were pregnant and took phenylephrine in the first trimester did not show an increased chance for birth defects.
+One study looked at 1,249 people who were pregnant and who took phenylephrine in the first trimester.
+A slightly higher chance for minor differences of the eyes or ears were reported (small changes that are not birth defects).
+Studies on other medications that work in the same way (make blood vessels smaller) have raised questions about a small increased chance for birth defects.

 Because phenylephrine can constrict blood vessels, using this medication could raise your blood pressure.
-Talk to your healthcare provider if you have high blood pressure.
-Your healthcare providers can help you choose the medication that is best for you.
+If you have high blood pressure, talk to your healthcare provider about medications that would be best for you.

 Please click here for references.